The scientists at the Francis Crick Institute are expected to begin the experiments in the next few months amid concerns over “designer babies.”

 Last spring, Chinese scientists published their research in which they used the gene editing process known as CRISPR on human embryos.

-About the same time, scientists at the University of California San Diego (UCSD) announced that they had successfully used CRISPR techniques on fruit flies.
+About the same time, scientists at the University of California San Diego (UCSD)

 The Crick Institute research is the first embryo modification experiments in Great Britain.